Spoilers For Thursday’s ‘General Hospital’: Willow Worries Shiloh Could Wreak Havoc For Wiley

-Things seem to really be heating up with the baby swap storyline and General Hospital spoilers tease that Thursday’s show will have more on this front.
-Willow is growing increasingly worried about what might happen to Wiley as a result of his supposed ties to Shiloh and she’ll voice some new concerns during the May 9 episode.
+Things seem to be heating up with the baby swap storyline, and General Hospital spoilers tease that Thursday’s show will have more on this front.
+Willow is growing increasingly worried about what might happen to Wiley as a result of his supposed ties to Shiloh, and she’ll voice some new concerns during the May 9 episode.

 As viewers saw on Wednesday, Willow confronted Lucas and Brad about letting Wiley become connected to Shiloh and Dawn of Day.
-Brad refuses to believe anything bad about DOD, but he knows why Willow has an interest in the baby.
+Brad refuses to believe anything bad about DoD, but he knows why Willow has an interest in the baby.
 Unfortunately, Lucas is all-around perplexed and mostly in the dark about all of this.

-At the end of Wednesday’s show, Willow admitted to Chase that Wiley is her biological son, or at least that’s what she still believes.
-Of course, as viewers know, the real Wiley died months ago and the baby Brad and Lucas are raising is really Michael and Nelle’s son Jonah.
+At the end of Wednesday’s show, Willow admitted to Chase that Wiley is her biological son — or at least that’s what she still believes.
+Of course, as viewers know, the real Wiley died months ago, and the baby Brad and Lucas are raising is really Michael and Nelle’s son, Jonah.

 General Hospital spoilers hint that this will be complicated enough, but Willow will raise another potential problem.
-She hid her pregnancy from Shiloh and she will point out to Chase that the baby’s biological father never consented to the adoption.
+She hid her pregnancy from Shiloh, and she will point out to Chase that the baby’s biological father never consented to the adoption.

 Of course, the writers may end up taking some liberties when it comes to adoption law as it applies to Willow’s placement of Wiley.
 In reality, as the site Considering Adoption details, Shiloh would have some significant barriers to overcome if he tried to disrupt the adoption at this point.
 The fictional town of Port Charles is supposedly located in New York, and there are strict guidelines in place regarding placement and consent in the state.